MikeGrace26/cyber-students/README.md

 # `cyber-students`

-This is the modified version of the original to enclude encryption of the database fields.
+This is the modified version of the original to include encryption of the database fields.
 The API calls should be the same except for the REGISTRATION call.
 Extra fields have been added as the assignment required extra fields to be created.